Shirley Julian

-Shirley Julian (1914–1995), also known by the names Shirley Staschen and Shirley Triest, was an American visual artist who co-founded the San Francisco Artists and Writers Union, and worked for the Works Progress Administration (WPA).
+Shirley Julian (1914–1995), born as Shirley Staschen, and also known as Shirley Triest, was an American visual artist who co-founded the San Francisco Artists and Writers Union, and worked for the Works Progress Administration (WPA).
 Julian was a pacifist, and anarchist.

-Biography
+Early life and education

-Staschen was born in Oakland, California on July 29, 1914.
+Shirley Staschen was born in Oakland, California on July 29, 1914.

 She attended the San Francisco Art Institute and the California College of Arts and Crafts (now California College of the Arts).